Dynatrace/Dynatrace-Client-Ansible/README.md

 # Dynatrace-Client-Ansible

-This Ansible role installs and configures the Dynatrace Client of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html) solution.
+This Ansible role installs and configures the Dynatrace Client of the [Dynatrace AppMon](https://www.dynatrace.com/support/doc/appmon/) solution.

 ## Download